mmoravcik/docker-containers/README.md

 Configuration
 -------------
-You can specify username, password, database name in the run docker command:
+You can specify username, password, database name in the run docker command

     -e "USERNAME:new_username" -e "PASSWORD=new_password" -e "DB=new_db_name"

 Specify the local data storage and logs.
 These will be then available in your host machine

     -v my/local/storage/:/data -v /my/loca/log/:/var/log/